Joe Phillips: LGBT-themed work

 In 2003 Phillips helped launch Xodus Magazine, with former Xodus USA co-founder and current publisher Nicholas Reedy.
-The magazine was created for the gay community and featured covers, a cartoon series and spot illustration by Phillips as well as a wrap up column at the end of each issue.
+The magazine was created for the gay community and featured covers, a cartoon series and spot illustration by Phillips as well as a wrap-up column at the end of each issue.
 The magazine featured an advice column from mothers of gay people.
 After three years of successful distribution, the magazine ended publication after a long legal battle eventually drained its resources.
 Other clients who commissioned Phillips for gay work include ID Lube, Elbow Grease, Inside Pride, Jocko Underwear, Odyssey Magazine, Gloss Magazine, Gay and Lesbian Times San Diego, Freshmen, All Boy, Cyber Socket, and Prism Comics plus singers Ari Gold, Justus Boys, Alan Gnuo and Levi Kreis.
 He also created the art for the comic book character Rage, which featured in the second season of the Showtime series Queer as Folk.
 In 2004 he was the Artist Guest of Honor at Gaylaxicon, the annual national LGBT science fiction, fantasy, horror, comics and gaming convention.

-In 2006 with Adult Visual Animation, Phillips released his second adult-themed animated movie entitled Stonewall & Riot: The Ultimate Orgasm.
-The movie was a cross-over of the two genres Phillips was known for - Superheroes and work for the gay community.
-The movie was created entirely in 3D graphics.
-As with his previous movie, Stonewall & Riot was nominated for a GayVN award.
+In 2006 with Adult Visual Animation, Phillips released his second adult-themed animated film, Stonewall & Riot: The Ultimate Orgasm.
+The film was a cross-over of the two genres Phillips was known for - superheroes and work for the gay community.
+The film was created entirely in 3D graphics.
+As with his previous film, Stonewall & Riot was nominated for a GayVN award.